TheNoviceProspect/StationeersServerUI/readme.md

 **CTRL+C** to escape out of this "view"

+4. **First-Time Setup**

+From here, simply follow the steps in the First-Time Setup section.
+Make sure your savegame obviously goes into whatever path was defined in `docker-compose.yml` (default: ./saves/)

+Docker will mount this path into the container at runtime.

-### Important Security Note
+## Important Security Note

 For security reasons, do not expose the UI directly to the internet without proper authentication mechanisms.
-The 8080 port should only be exposed if secured at the very least through a reverse proxy with authentication and HTTPS termination before considering using this image, except for maybe private networks.
+The `8080` port should only be exposed if secured at the very least through a reverse proxy with authentication and HTTPS termination before considering using this image, except for maybe private networks.
 Ensure that you have appropriate security measures in place to protect the server UI.

-### Important Notes
+## Important Notes

-- **Do Not Expose the UI Publicly:** For security reasons, do not expose the UI directly to the internet without proper authentication mechanisms.
 - **Server Updates:** Currently, only the stable branch is supported for updates via Discord commands.

 ## License